rq/rq/docs/contrib/index.md

 * It starts executing the function call.
 * If the job succeeds, its return value is written to the `result` hash key and the hash itself is expired after 500 seconds; or
-* If the job failes, the exception information is written to the `exc_info` hash key and the job ID is pushed onto the `failed` queue.
+* If the job fails, the exception information is written to the `exc_info` hash key and the job ID is pushed onto the `failed` queue.